rsingh040/newgcp/README.md

 # newgcp

-test gcp is for git test
+Basic test for using the Git commands